VadimYermak/Predicting-Data-Science-Salaries/README.md

 ## Installation Requirements
 Import the following packages before running the script.
 Note that the user will need to create a .env file with their own API keys.
 ```
+import pandas as pd
 import numpy as np
 import pickle
 import streamlit as st
+import matplotlib.pyplot as plt

 ```
 ## Images